131/h264-live-player/README.md

 npm install
 grunt pack

-# edit server.js to your needs, check server-tcp.js for relaying a rpi video
-node .
+node server-rpi.js    # run on a rpi for a webcam demo node server-static.js # for sample video (static) file delivery node server-tcp.js    # for a remote tcp (rpi video feed) sample

 # browse to http://127.0.0.1:8080/ for a demo player

 ```